yingnansong/yingnansong.github.io/_posts/2014-10-17-creation-process-of-1248.markdown

 Of all the games that I designed and developed, the game named <1248> has the largest number of downloads.
 Even during recent several months when I had been busy with work and stopped publishing new versions of it, the game enjoyed steady increase in the number of users every day.

-The inspiration came from the game called <1024!>, which is a variation of the globally famous <2048> game.
+The inspiration came from the game called <1024!>, which is a variation of the globally famous game <2048>.

 The concept of <2048>'s gameplay is so simple that almost every player can understand it at first glance.
 The aim is also quite clear : to successfully get a 8192 card.
 It needs each one of 4096, 2048, 1024, 512, 256, 128, 64, 32, 16, 8, 4, 2 card and another 2 card together to win.
 All of these cards need 13 slots when totally there are only 16 slots on the board, thus making it rather difficult for average players to win.